.. contents:: :local:

 Program: A program instance is the top-level object that contains the representation of all the code being compiled, the compilation unit.
 It contains a list of procedures and a reference to the global symbol table.

 Procedure: This is a named Fortran procedure (subroutine or function).
 It contains a (hierarchical) list of regions.
-It also owns the master list of all basic blocks for the procedure.
+It also owns a list of all basic blocks for the procedure.

 Region: A region is owned by a procedure or by another region.
 A region owns a reference to a scope in the symbol table tree.
 The list of delineated basic blocks can also be requested from a region.